Typicality of periodic optimization over an expanding circle map: Introduction

-This confirms Yuan-Hunt's conjecture \cite{YH96} for expanding circle maps in the $C^r$ topology, $r=1,2,\cdots,\infty$.
-The case $r=1$ was proved in~\cite{HLMXZ19}.
+Yuan-Hunt's conjecture asserts that we can take $\mathcal{E}_*^r=\mathcal{E}^r$ in Theorem~\ref{thm:B}.
+For $r=1$, this was proved in~\cite{HLMXZ19}.
+For $r=2,3,\dots,\infty$, Theorem~\ref{thm:B} provides strong support for Yuan-Hunt's conjecture in the $C^r$ topology, but the conjecture itself remains open.

-Both theorems are deduced from the Main Theorem below, where we prove that for $T\in \mathcal{E}^\omega$, in an appropriate space of $C^\omega$ performance functions, being uniquely maximized by a periodic measure is a prevalent property.
+Both theorems are deduced from Theorem~\ref{thm:main} below, using the density of $\mathcal{E}^\omega$ in $\mathcal{E}^r$ for each $r=1,2,\dots,\infty$.
+In Theorem~\ref{thm:main}, we prove that for $T\in \mathcal{E}^\omega$, in an appropriate space of $C^\omega$ performance functions, being uniquely maximized by a periodic measure is a prevalent property.
+Working in the real analytic setting brings a key advantage: every real analytic performance function has a maximizing measure of entropy zero, as proved in~\cite{GS24}.

-Prevalence is a concept introduced in~\cite{HSY92} to address measure-theoretical typicality in dynamical systems.
-Let $V$ be a topological vector space with a complete metric.
-A subset $S$ of $V$ is called {\em shy} if there is a Borel probability measure on $V$ with compact support and a Borel set $\widetilde{S}\supset S$ such that
+Prevalence is a concept introduced in~\cite{HSY92} to address measure-theoretical typicality for infinite-dimensional spaces (it was recognized later by the authors of ~\cite{HSY92} that this notion was already introduced before in \cite{Chr73}).
+Let $V$ be a topological vector space which is completely metrizable.
+A subset $S$ of $V$ is called {\em shy} (or a {\em Haar zero set} following \cite{Chr73}) if there is a Borel probability measure on $V$ with compact support and a Borel set $\widetilde{S}\supset S$ such that

 In this case, we say that $\mu$ is a {\em transverse} measure for $S$.
 A subset of $V$ is called {\em prevalent} if its complement is shy.
 We recommend~\cite{HK10} for many applications of this notion in dynamical systems.